Ngā Mema o te Poari / Board of Directors

 With a Bachelor of Commerce Degree in Accounting; Economics; Commercial Law; Psychology; and Mathematics Keith has worked in financial, marketing and management roles across forestry, apparel, paper, finance and banking industries.
 In 1998 he was appointed as Wakatu Incorporations first CEO, where he stayed until retiring in 2013.

-He is also a trustee of the Jack Inglis Friendship Hospital, Te Āwhina Marae, and Nelson Marlborough Hospice.
+He is also a trustee of the Jack Inglis Friendship Hospital and Te Āwhina Marae.

 Tenei te tangi roimata mo era o nga hunga mate e haere atu ki te po moe mai koutou ki to moengaroa, to koutou wairua kia te Atua.